media

 If Pilates had a capital, it would be New York City.
 Joseph Pilates opened his first studio here in 1926 at 939 Eighth Avenue.
 That thought echoed in my mind as I stepped into my first Manhattan studio.
 Over the next five months, I immersed myself in the city’s legendary Pilates scene—absorbing not just exercises, but the philosophies, lineages, and practices that reshaped my understanding of the Method.

-Feature in Luxiere
+Featured in Luxiere

 Full Circle: The debut of the Gratz Guillotine in OKC